ivandotv/node-module-ts/README.md

-# Typescript Node Module Template
+# TypeScript Node Module Template

 Opinionated template repository for starting new node modules with typescript.
-Since node module is a bulding block of larger applications you can easily extend this template repository to do much more.

 ## Getting Started

+You can immediately create your repo by clicking on the `Use this template` button in the Github page ui.
+Or you can use [deGit](https://github.com/Rich-Harris/degit) which is a very convenient tool to quickly download the repository `degit https://github.com/ivandotv/node-module-typescript`

+### Then

-1. Run `npx npm-check-updates` to see if any packages need upgrading or `npm outdated` from minor updates.
+1. Run `npm outdated` for minor updates, or you can run `npx npm-check-updates` to see if any packages need major upgrades.
 2. Run `npm install`

 ## What's Inside